aakar-mutha/readme-readyou/README.md

 ## Join the Community

-Stay updated with the latest features and updates by following us on social media:
+Stay updated with the latest features and updates by following me on social media:

 - [X](https://x.com/aakarmutha)
 - [LinkedIn](https://www.linkedin.com/in/aakar-mutha/?utm_source=github)